 He reached to his pocket for his phone — I assumed to text Josh and get an answer from him — but he put it back in his pocket.
 “Okay, I’ll humor you.
 I’d describe our core mission around integrity, passion, and great service.
 Great relationships.
 Family-oriented.
 When Josh showed me this opportunity, I asked him, ‘Why me?’ and he told me, ‘If you had the cure for cancer, wouldn’t you want to share it with the world?’”

 I pressed.
 “So in that analogy, what’s this ‘cure for cancer?’
 I’m not asking about your company’s secret sauce.
 I just want to know what you guys do.”

 We talked for forty-five minutes, yet I never got the name of the business or a clear understanding of the business model.
 It was a black box, and Luke was struggling to entice me to look inside.

 There’s a common thread with the more nefarious MLM companies: those involved refuse — or can’t — describe the business in a simple way.
 Like the floor plan of IKEA stores, confusion is part of the indoctrination process.
-They keep you engaged with frequent meetings to discuss the business, but most of pitch is built on the Emotional Hook.
+They keep you engaged with frequent meetings to discuss the business, but most of the pitch is built on the Emotional Hook.
 By the time you get into the details, you’re emotionally invested; you believe this business opportunity will solve all your problems —no more debt, a happier marriage, and freedom from struggle.

 “Would you be willing to talk about this another day?”
 Luke added, “Maybe you just need some time to let what I’ve shown you sink in.
 I wish Josh was here to help explain.”